 Curing the Blanks

 Remove the blanks from the resin after they soak.
 Allow the excess Cactus Juice to drain from the blanks and then wrap them in aluminum foil.
 It is a good idea to wrap the blanks individually so that they don’t become one solid mass once the Juice cures.
-An easy way to do this is to roll out a 2’ (60 cm) piece of foil and start at one end, wrapping the first blank with one layer.
+An easy way to do this is to roll out a 2’ (60 cm) piece of foil and start at one end, rolling the first blank in the foil until it is covered.
 Then add the second blank next to the first and wrap all of it again.
 Then add the third and repeat until all blanks are wrapped.
 Fold the ends over and you are ready for the oven.

-Now place the wrapped blanks in an oven pre-heated to 200° F (93° C).
+Now place the wrapped blanks in an oven pre-heated to 190-200° F (87-93° C).
 Be sure to check the actual temperature of you toaster oven with an oven thermometer.
 The dials on toaster ovens are notoriously inaccurate.
 Too hot will not harm the Juice but will cause more of it to "leak" out of the blank before it cures.
-The internal temperature of the blank needs to reach 200° F (93° C) for a minimum of 10 minutes for the Juice to cure.
+The internal temperature of the blank needs to reach 190-200° F (87-93° C) for a minimum of 10 minutes for the Juice to cure.
 This usually takes around 1-1.5 hours for the typical pen blank but may take longer for thicker material.
 It does not hurt to leave the blanks in the oven even longer but once you take them out, if you let them cool down and they are not completely cured, placing them back in the oven will NOT cause a complete cure.
 It is best to err on the side of caution and cure them longer until you get a better feel for the process.
-One way to be sure of proper polymerization is to put on some good gloves and remove the blanks from the oven.
+One way to be sure of proper polymerization is to put on some good gloves and remove the blanks from the oven when you think they are ready.
 Peel back some of the foil and if you see any liquid Cactus Juice, immediately wrap them back up and put them back in for another hour without allowing them to cool down.

 Once the blanks are finished curing, remove the blanks from the oven with gloves and un-wrap the foil.
 Allow the blanks to cool to room temperature.
 Once the blanks have cooled, you can scrape off the resin that has bled out of the blank or clean it up on a saw.
 This step is not required but will help you see the finished blank better to determine how you want to use them.
 A belt sander also does a great job.

 When finished with the stabilizing process, pour the excess Cactus Juice from the chamber and save it for later use.
 I use quart plastic paint mixing cups with lids that you can buy in the paint section at your local home improvement store.
+DO NOT STORE YOUR JUICE IN SEALED GLASS JARS!
+It will cure on its own over time.
+Cactus Juice does not evaporate so there is no need for an air tight lid.
 Once the excess Juice has been removed, simply wash out the chamber with dish soap, water, and a rag.
 Be sure to allow it to dry completely before your next use.